 And next time you watch Jim Sheridan’s excellent film “In America,” keep on the lookout for a high as a kite, hip hopping Wall Street type – that’d be our Des!

-Irish women may not be in the global spotlight as much as Irish men, but that doesn't mean there aren't plenty of good looking, talented Irish lasses around!
+Irish women may not be in the global spotlight as much as Irish men (something we do not understand and seek to correct), but that doesn't mean there aren't plenty of good looking, talented Irish lasses around!

 1. Andrea Corr